 “The changed diplomatic picture in recent months, with not only an incoming U.S. administration committed to ambitious climate action, but also new carbon neutrality pledges from China, the EU and others, create new opportunities but also new responsibilities”

 — David Miliband, former UK foreign secretary, and CEO of the International Rescue Committee

 - An acceleration in global green growth: With bold commitments on climate-related investments and a specific commitment to decarbonise the US power grid by 2035 there is a clear message being sent to investors that clean power is in and fossil fuel companies have only a shrinking market to look forward to.
 Could this open up opportunities for British firms in the growing US offshore wind sector for example?

-- Turning the key on transport: While Mr Biden has so far not taken California or the UK’s lead and introduced a fossil fuel-vehicle phase-out date, he has pledged to create 500,000 EV charging stations nationwide, zero-emissions public transit for every city with over 100,000 residents and a ‘second great railroad revolution’.
+- Turning the key on transport: While Mr Biden has so far not taken California or the UK’s lead and introduced a fossil fuel-vehicle phase-out date, he has pledged to create 500,000 EV charging stations nationwide, zero-emissions public transit for every city with over 100,000 residents and a ‘second great railroad revolution’, as well as issuing an executive order with the aim of making half of all new vehicle sales electric by 2030.
 British electric vehicle firms could gain.